 Epoxy grouts are ‘commercial-grade’ grout… literally.
 They are typically used in installations where stain and chemical resistance, color consistency, and durability are required.
 They do require a different method for cleaning and the residue can be stubborn to remove, so practice before diving in.

 How do I determine the correct size for my grout lines?

-While the trend today is towards smaller grout joints, they do serve multiple important purposes in an installation.
+While the trend today is towards smaller grout joints, grout joints do serve multiple important purposes in an installation.
 Tiles are not all the same size, so grout joints mask this variation.
 Tile also expands and shrinks so grout joints give this movement somewhere to go.
-As a general rule, porcelain tile requires a minimum 1/8" grout joint and wider joints are recommended if the tile has more size variation.
-Rectified stone and some wall tiles can have smaller joints, but all installations need a grout joint.
+As a general rule, porcelain tile requires a minimum 1/8″ grout joint and wider joints are recommended if the tile has more size variation.
+Rectified stone and some wall tiles can have smaller joints, but all installations need grout joints.
 More information on grout joints can be found in the project and products pages.

 What causes grout to crack?

 Movement.
 Tile shrinks and expands, buildings move, substrates crack from below.
 All of these can cause grout to crack.

 If the old grout is simply discolored, there are cleaners and colorants that can restore the look.
 If the grout is damaged, it must be removed a minimum of 2/3 of the depth of the grout joint before it is replaced as cement grouts won’t stick to themselves.
 MAPEI Flexcolor CQ will stick to itself so repairs can be made without removal.

 What is that white film in my grout joints?

 Most likely it is efflorescence, a salty residue that can form on cement grouts and be stubborn to remove.
 Efflorescence cleaners are available or a colorant may be needed.